wilsonespina/pensionbee_codetest/README.md

 # Static content challenge

-## Instructions on how to deployt application
+## Instructions on how to deploy application